silentdiverchris/Archivist/README.md

   "Jobs": [
     {
       "Name": "ExampleJob1",
-      "Description": "An example of a job specification, you will need to edit this to point it at a primary archive directory, and any other changes you want to make.", "AutoViewLogFile": false,
+      "Description": "An example of a job specification, you will need to edit this", "AutoViewLogFile": false,
       "WriteToConsole": true,
       "PauseBeforeExit": true,